ritwickdey/vscode-live-server/docs/settings.md

     <hr>

 * **`liveServer.settings.donotShowInfoMsg`:** To turn off information pop-up messages like _"Server starts with port xxxx"_ or like that.
-To turn off it, you can set the value as `true` or you can click to _"Don't show again"_ when a information message pop-up.
+To disable it,  set the value as `true` or click to _"Don't show again"_ when an information message pop-up appears.

     * _Default value is : `false`_